picking up a poisonous snake by the wrong end."

 The Last Laugh?

-I don't know where my old Dharmabum Buddhy Jimmy is these days, and of course, my memory of that interaction may include a lot of projection about the "horror" he had experienced in encountering what he thought was the Great Void.
-(I'm thinking he may have had Mahakala whispering in his ear).
+I don't know where my old Dharmabum Buddhy Jimi is these days, and of course, my memory of that interaction may include a lot of projection about the "horror" he had experienced in encountering what he perceived as the Great Void.
+(Maybe Mahakala was whispering in his ear at the time?)

 Yet, if I meet my old friend again in some dimension of time and space to somehow recreate that scene, my imagined response would be to grin and proclaim.